The previous chapter may be found here.

 So Cerro Balitas is a knob of tuff surrounded by tuff, except for the outcrop of solid hypabyssal rhyolite around the northwest flank.
 This may be the actual eruptive center, which has mostly eroded away, leaving Cerro Balitas as a remnant.

 There are two zones of prominent ash beds in the Chamita Formation of the Santa Fe Group.
 These can be quite accurately dated using radiometric methods.
 The lower zone is around 13 million years old and may correspond to early high-silica eruptions in the Jemez whose vents have since been buried by later flows.
+Some of the oldest Canovas Canyon Formation beds are close to this age.
 The upper zone has been quite precisely dated at 6.8 million years old, identical with the Peralta Tuff, and has the same composition.
 This is almost certainly ash fall from the Peralta Tuff eruptions.

 The CUTZ (geologists love acronyms, since they fit well on maps)